Interelos Program for Rural Education

 The questionnaire intends to collect information such as: territories where the schools are inserted, sources of financing, budgets, operational structure, staff, number of students by gender and age group, graduates, lines of action of the schools, technical training , connected productive chains, among others.

-The collected information will be included in a Portal of Education in the Field, made available in an interactive and updated way with the objective of enabling the research and analysis of the data.
+The collected information will be included in a Rural Education Portal, available in an interactive and updated way with the objective of enabling research and data analysis.

-- Secondary data surveys through quantitative and qualitative studies on rural education in Brazil;
+- Surveys of secondary data through quantitative and qualitative studies on rural education in Brazil;

-- Articulation with national, regional, state networks and schools with the aim of understanding the context of action of each entity to strengthen education in the countryside;
+- Articulation with national, regional, state networks and schools with the aim of understanding the context of action of each entity to strengthen rural education;

 - Organization of regional meetings to present the study and collect information;